Manado North Sulawesi, Indonesia Travel Guide

 Guided treks through the lowland rainforest offer unique opportunities to spot endemic wildlife.
 Paths can be uneven or muddy, especially after rain.

-For diving or snorkeling in Bunaken, book with a reputable dive center.
-They prioritize safety, use well-maintained equipment, and adhere to environmental guidelines, which protects the marine park's delicate ecosystem.
+For diving or going snorkeling in Bunaken, book with a reputable dive center.
+They prioritize safety, use well-maintained equipment, and comply with environmental guidelines, which protects the marine park's delicate ecosystem.

 Manado offers opportunities to connect with the local culture beyond just sightseeing, fostering understanding.